iDingDong/dcool/document/overview.md

 If a user-provided configuration type have the public(or accessible by corresponding adaptor in any other ways) member name occupied with a definition that does not suite the requirement, the behavior is undefined.

+If a user-provided configuration is not a inheritable class type, the behavior is undefined.

 ## Reserved names

 Unless otherwise specified, the behavior is undefined if a user-defined name